ierturk/zsc31050-calib-rust/README.md

 If you prefer using VS Code to run tasks:
 Use ctrl-shift P then Tasks: Run task and select one

-If everything is fine, you'll get following screen and see the communication.
+If everything is fine, you will obtain results similar to those depicted in the header image.

 ## License